TravelTimN/minecraft-2bn-tweaks/README.md

 ## ➕🧱 [More Blocks](more-blocks/)

-Original inspiration taken from [Vanilla Tweaks: Crafting Tweaks](https://vanillatweaks.net/picker/crafting-tweaks), and enhanced to include more blocks from other crafting types.
+Original inspiration taken from [Vanilla Tweaks: Crafting Tweaks > QoL](https://vanillatweaks.net/picker/crafting-tweaks), and enhanced to include more blocks from other crafting types.

 | Block | Vanilla | More Blocks |
 | --- | :---: | :---: |